-..but I don’t think I should have to pay for a repair
+but I don’t think I should have to pay for a repair

 If a major fault develops even after the guarantee has expired, you may still be entitled to claim the washing machine wasn’t of merchantable quality and therefore claim a partial refund or damages for up to 6 years (Sale of Goods Act gives us 6 years to claim for faulty appliances) though you are highly likely to have to fight for this compensation and may need to go to the small claims court.

 That’s alright in theory but..

-Words such as "reasonable" and "merchantable quality" are open to subjective interpretation.
-What is reasonable to one person may not be accepted as reasonable to another, so the courts often have to decide.
-In practice, if any fault occurs outside the guarantee you will not normally find the manufacturer, or the company you bought your washing machine from interested in repairing it free of charge.
-The initial guarantee has expired and as far as they are concerned it’s sad, but tough.
+Words such as “reasonable” and “merchantable quality” are open to subjective interpretation.
+What is reasonable to one person may not be accepted as reasonable to another.
+So the courts often have to decide.
+If any fault occurs outside the guarantee you will normally find the manufacturer and retailer refuse to repair it free of charge.
+The initial guarantee has expired.
+As far as they are concerned it’s sad, but tough.